 32. Japanese Kanji Tree App

-This is probably the best Japanese app to learn Kanji.
-It also offers some perks, like sound effects, speech, and tools to improve recognition.
+This is probably the best Japanese app for learning Kanji.
+It also offers features such as sound effects, speech, and tools to improve recognition.

-By upgrading to Pro, you can create user-defined study lists based on difficulty and JLPT levels.
-The app also explains and shows Kanji stroke orders, making it simple to understand.
+Upgrading to Pro lets you create user-defined study lists by difficulty and JLPT level.
+The app also explains and illustrates Kanji stroke orders, making them easy to understand.

 You can also decide the speed.
 Learning new material or revisiting existing material via reading and writing is also a plus for the Japanese Kanji Tree.

 Pricing: It is free to use.
-But if you want additional features, you can purchase the Pro version for $5.49.
+However, you can purchase the Pro version for $5.49 to unlock additional features.

-JA Sensei is an all-inclusive Japanese app that covers beginners and intermediate levels.
-It focuses on all 4 aspects of the language — reading, writing, speaking, and listening.
+JA Sensei is an all-inclusive Japanese app for beginners and intermediate levels.
+It covers all four aspects of language: reading, writing, speaking, and listening.

 The app helps you learn hiragana, katakana, kanji, grammar, and words.
 You can also track and improve your Japanese language skills with intelligent progress tracking.

-The content related to the culture and customs of Japan is just the icing on the cake.
+The content on Japan’s culture and customs is just the icing on the cake.

-Pricing: It is free to use, though it has some optional features through In-app purchases.
+Pricing: It is free to use, with optional features available via in-app purchases.

 With Renzo, you can search for over 175,000 Japanese terms and 58,000 example sentences.
-The app has top-notch segments like handwriting recognition, text reader, and conjugation search.
+The app features advanced features such as handwriting recognition, text-to-speech, and conjugation search.

 When you search for anything, you see relevant and valuable results.
-It is available on both Google and Apple stores, though the iOS version is more feature-rich.
+It is available on both the Google Play Store and the App Store, though the iOS version is more feature-rich.

 Pricing: Renzo is 100% Free